 U.S. Life Expectancy Falls Behind Healthiest Nations

 "We are finally able to answer the question of how the US fares in comparison to its peers globally," said Dr. Christopher Murray, IHME Director and one of the paper's co-authors.
-"Despite the fact that the US spends more per capita than any other nation on health, eight out of every 10 counties are not keeping pace in terms of health outcomes.
+"Even though the US spends more per capita than any other nation on health, eight out of every ten counties are not keeping pace regarding health outcomes.
 That's a staggering statistic."

-Hopefully it's not too late to fix it.
-Thanks in advance.
+Hopefully, it's not too late to fix it.
+I appreciate any help you can provide.